scateu/scateu.github.io/_pages/01-about.md

        - Torvalds, Linus (1996-07-20).

     - We are drowning in information, but starved for knowledge." - John Naisbitt
+    - You can't win, by killing your enemy. - [ArthurX](http://arthurx.com/)

 ## 2 Projects